objcio/articles/2014-03-07-ip-tcp-http.markdown

 There's a misconception that restarting the (HTTP) request will fix the problem.
 That is not the case.
 Again, TCP will resend those packets that need resending on its own.

-The right approach is this: When we send off a URL request, we set a timer for 10 seconds.
+The correct approach is this: When we send off a URL request, we set a timer for 10 seconds.
 Once we get the response back, we invalidate the timer.
 If the timer fires before we get the response back, we'll show some UI: "Please be patient, the network appears to be slow right now."
 Depending on the app, we might want to give the user an option to cancel the action.
 But we shouldn't make that decision for the user.

-As long as both sides have the same IP address the connection stays “alive”.
-On an iPhone you will loose connection when you switch from WiFi to 3G because the other end can no longer route its packets to the IP address that was used to create the connection.
+As long as both sides have the same IP address, the connection stays 'alive.'
+On an iPhone, you will lose connection when you switch from Wi-Fi to 3G because the other end can no longer route its packets to the IP address that was used to create the connection.

 ### Caching